Insurgency in Khyber Pakhtunkhwa: Defeat of the Islamic Movement of Uzbekistan

 Military intelligence map: In 2007, the Uzbek IMU dominated the South Waziristan before forced out from the country by tribes and the armed forces in 2008.

 According to the military intelligence officials in 2007, there were many key reasons why the Uzbeks had been dominating the area.
-Military intelligence reports testified that the locals were scared to mobilize the opposition against the Uzbek militants due to their reputations as fierce fighters with long memories and very strong military backgrounds.
+Military intelligence reports testified that the locals were scared to mobilise the opposition against the Uzbek militants due to their reputations as fierce fighters with long memories and very strong military backgrounds.
 Some of these fighters used to be soldiers and officers in the Soviet Army during the Russian invasion of Afghanistan in the 1980s, and some of them had military training given by the CIA during the 1990s; hence they were experts in guerrilla warfare.
 The IMU fighters had little to lose and it was difficult for them to escape somewhere else.
-They couldn't go back to Uzbekistan, and after 2009, re-infiltration back to Afghanistan also started becoming more difficult.
+They could not go back to Uzbekistan, and after 2009, re-infiltration back to Afghanistan also started becoming more difficult.
 Thus, they made Waziristan their home.
 Local militants allied to the tribesmen were reported attacking and seizing the IMU's private jail in Azam Warsak.
 The Pakistan Army intelligence said it did not intend to step in, but witnesses say government artillery fired on the Uzbek fighters they set up to fight the tribesmen.

 Heavy fighting resumed on 29 March 2007, ending a week-long ceasefire between tribal fighters and foreign militants.
 According to initial reports, tribesmen attacked a checkpoint manned by former Soviet Uzbek fighters and captured two of them.
 The clashes also left one tribal fighter dead and three wounded.
 The following day, a senior Pakistani official announced that 52 people were killed during the past two days; 45 of them were Uzbeks and the rest tribesmen.
-One of Maulvi Nazir's aides put the death toll at 35 Uzbeks fighters and 10 tribal fighters.
+One of Maulvi Nazir's aides put the death toll at 35 Uzbeks fighters and ten tribal fighters.
 However, residents in the area said that the death toll on both sides was inflated.

 The conflict further escalated on 2 April when a council of elders declared jihad against foreign militants and started to raise an army of tribesmen.
-According to Pakistani intelligence officials, heavy fighting concentrated in the village of Doza Ghundai left more than 60 people dead, including 50 foreigners, 10 tribal fighters and one Pakistani soldier.
+According to Pakistani intelligence officials, heavy fighting concentrated in the village of Doza Ghundai left more than 60 people dead, including 50 foreigners, ten tribal fighters and one Pakistani soldier.
 Intelligence officials also said that "dozens of Uzbeks" had surrendered to tribal forces and that many bunkers used by militants were seized or destroyed.

 On 12 April 2007, the army general in charge of South Waziristan said that tribal fighters had cleared the Soviet Uzbeks out of the valleys surrounding Wana and the foreign fighters had been pushed back into the mountains on the Afghan border.
 Four days later, the local tribesmen has urged Islamabad to resume control of law and order in the area.